Safe, consistent, and easy exception handling

 This is an initial release of the package.
 I fully expect the library to expand in the near future, and in particular there are two open issues for decisions that need to be made in the short term.
 I'm releasing the package in its current state since:

-to get feedback on the interruptible/uninterruptible issue and the
+a survey to get feedback on the interruptible/uninterruptible

 This package provides additional safety and simplicity versus

-synchronous and asynchronous exceptions.
-As described below, synchronous
+the difference between synchronous and asynchronous exceptions.
+As

 This section is intended to give you the bare minimum information to use this library (and Haskell runtime exceptions in general) correctly.